-COHb LEVEL OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2021
+COHb LEVEL OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2022

 For this analysis we now have data available for 389 victims.
-This represents another increase on the recording of COHb levels in our database over the last year and may be of interest to the scientific community.
+We are hopeful that the continued recording of COHb levels in our database is of interest to the scientific community.